-A job interview can be intimidating, and you only have a short amount of time to make a good impression on the interviewer.
+A job interview can be intimidating—you only have a short amount of time to make a good impression on the interviewer.
 There are definitely some tricks to having a good job interview and giving yourself the best chance to be hired.
-Whether you are applying to baby sit, clean pools, work in a clothing store or a restaurant, these tips will guarantee that you make a good impression.
+Whether you are applying to baby sit, work in a clothing store or a restaurant, or join a corporation, these tips will guarantee that you make a good impression.

 - Be prepared.
 Have all the pertinent information about yourself in order.
 Write out your contact information so you can give it to the interviewer.
 Plan the questions you want to ask.
 Know where the interview will be and how long it takes to get there.
 Know the interviewer’s name.